Pine Mountain Settlement School

 One clean medium stone thoroughly heated.
 Place stone directly in soup mixture.
 Let cook for 1 hour.
 Patience.
 Re-heat stone, if needed.
 Serve with cornbread. and cold buttermilk.

-To explore the many uses of stones and rocks at Pine Mountain the following Gallery will give a good overview of the value and required skills to utilize this building material.
+To explore the many uses of stones and rocks at Pine Mountain a quick look at the built environment, of foundations, steps, walls, etc..
+All will give a good overview of the value and required skills to utilize this building material.
 Buildings that are noteworthy for their rockwork are the Chapel, Laurel House II, and Draper Industrial Building.
 Rockwork, as seen in ROCKWORK at PMSS can also demonstrate some of the troublesome aspects of this medium.

 PLAYING IN THE ROCKY, STONEY, BOULDER STREWN CREEK

-Ann Angel Eberhardt is the other editor and voice on the Pine Mountain Settlement School Collections website (there are two of us).
-She is a cousin, friend, writer and superlative sounding-board.
-Her father is the hair-cutter in the image, above.
-When she saw this piece she felt compelled to share some of her memories among the stones of Pine Mountain.
-I am sure other readers will have similar memories in the creeks of Eastern Kentucky.
-I asked if I could share her comment
+Ann Angel Eberhardt, the other editor and voice on the Pine Mountain Settlement School Collections website (there are two of us) shared the following story.
+Ann is a cousin, a friend, a writer and a superlative sounding-board.
+Her father is the hair-cutter in the photograph above.
+When she read this piece about stones … she felt compelled to share some of her memories among the stones of Pine Mountain.
+I am sure other readers will have similar memories especially of the creeks of Eastern Kentucky.
+I asked if I could share her memories of visiting near the right fork of Mason’s Creek in Perry County.

 Your article reminds me of those times my family would regularly visit Mom’s people, the Halls, in Viper in the summers of 1940s & early 50s.
 We cousins would spend most days setting up little “playhouses” on the huge boulders in the creek.
 Each of us would have his or her own boulder (stone?) and use twigs, pebbles, stones, discarded items and anything else we could find to create our playhouses.
 One cousin even directed the creek in a way to have “running water.”
 There was a perfectly round hole in the rocky creekbed that we called “Indian’s washbowl.”
 It was probably formed by eons of circling pebbles that the creek water washed into it.